RichoHa/week1-homework/README.Project Specification.md

 * Satisfies all of the preceding acceptance criteria plus the following code improvements:

   * Application's links all function correctly.
+(Completed)

   * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
+(Completed)

   * Application's CSS file is properly commented.
+(Completed)

 ### Deployment: 32%

 * Application deployed at live URL.

 * Application loads with no errors.
+(Completed)

 * Application GitHub URL submitted.